leungyukshing/IM-BackEnd/IM Back End Database Design.md

 ### chat

-This table is used to store chat list.
+This table is used to store chat detail information.

 | Name             | Type    | Key         | Note                                                         |
 | ---------------- | ------- | ----------- | ------------------------------------------------------------ |